 - I Just Want to Have Friends: One of her reasons for disguising herself as a human as she was worried that if she walks around on Earth as herself, most people wouldn't listen and cooperate with her.
 It would also risk being captured by Absolute Xenophobe humans and receiving a free vacation to Area 51 where she would suffer a ghastly fate.

 - Image Song: NEMOUSU秘OUS which translates to "Mysterious" is regarded as her theme as it plays when Elma reveals her true form reflecting on how mysterious Elma is.

 - I Work Alone: She sometimes does this such as the time she came to Earth to save humanity by herself and the time she awakened the Avatar from a stasis pod during the game's opening without anyone accompanying her.

-- Kick the Dog: She sometimes does this such as calling Ga Jiarg a "coward", letting down Maxim harshly stating that she "could never return the love of so hallow a man", and if the Avatar referred to Elma as their favorite pet, she recommends them that they should get their skull cracked open to check for brain damage.
+- Jerkass Ball: She sometimes does this such as calling Ga Jiarg a "coward", letting down Maxim harshly stating that she "could never return the love of so hallow a man", and if the Avatar refers to Elma as their favorite pet, she recommends that they should get their skull cracked open to check for brain damage.

 - Kind Hearted Cat Lover: Had a Siamese back on Earth and still has a soft spot for cats.

 - Male Gaze: Whenever she's left at the BLADE barracks, she can be found bending over the table in the conference room.
 The camera can be adjusted to focus on her backside.
 This is especially true when her true form is revealed.
 The camera wastes no time showing off her real body, both front and back.

 - Meaningful Name: In German, the meaning of the name Elma is "God's protection".